 But Wait.
 What Exactly is Content Writing?

 Content writing is the ART and SCIENCE of creating content for the digital medium.
 Yes, you read that right.
 It is a finely crafted art as much as it is science.
 Why do we say that?
 Well, you will agree that writing is an art form.
-It requires someone to logically and meticulously put together thoughts into a coherent, readable form.
-So, why is it a science?
-It is so because every piece of writing needs to have a structure; it must present a point of view in a well-framed, grammatically correct manner.
+It requires someone to logically and meticulously put together thoughts into a coherent, readable format.
+But why is it a science?
+Because every piece of writing needs to have a structure.
+It must present a point of view in a well-framed, grammatically correct manner.
 The best content comes from a great mix of these two traits.

 Organizations use data to analyze their customer behavior.
 They study what their customers are searching for and what kind of content they are likely to consume.
-This insightful data is then used to plan and create content that is relevant and meaningful to their customers.
+Then, this insightful data is used to plan and create relevant and meaningful content for their customers.
 While science defines what needs to be written, it is the art and craft of writing that helps create highly readable and engaging content.

 Content is created primarily for digital marketing.
 Just like water takes the shape of its container, writing must mold itself to the medium.
 The tone, tenor, style, and length of the written piece must change based on where it will appear.
 Here are some classic content writing examples: